-We are implementing an Experimental Traffic Order (ETO) restricting some vehicle movements at the Hambrook traffic lights.
+We have implemented an Experimental Traffic Order (ETO) restricting some vehicle movements at the Hambrook traffic lights.
 This follows a government directive to improve air quality on this part of the A4174 ring road in the shortest time possible for all road users including motorists, bus passengers, cyclists and pedestrians.

 An ETO is a trial which can be in place for a period up to 18 months, during which time consideration is given to making the order permanent.
 Orders are subject to a statutory process which allows the public to comment formally and provide feedback.

 Changes to traffic movements at the Hambrook lights

-We are preparing to implement an Experimental Traffic Order at Hambrook which restricts a number of movements.
+The Experimental Traffic Order in place at Hambrook restricts a number of movements.

 - removing the westbound bus lane through the junction to the M32 traffic signals